 - Practice deep breathing or belly breathing during pregnancy to lower the stress levels.

 - You can try cognitive reframing wherein the mind may be consciously trained to perceive probable stressful situations in a rather positive light.

 - Don’t shy from seeking emotional support during pregnancy.
 Sharing or talking about your concerns and problems with your family or friends may help you see things in the right perspective and can bring some relief.

 - Learn to take things easy during pregnancy.
 Avoid taking on too much work upon yourself and do ask others to lend a helping hand to you whenever required.

 - Ensure that you get adequate rest and sleep.
 Taking frequent breaks will prevent you from over-straining yourself.

-- Soothing massages, relaxing spas, reflexology, meditation, yoga or even listening to soothing music when pregnant can help in easing out the stress.
+- Soothing massages, relaxing spa therapies, reflexology, meditation, yoga, and even listening to soothing music during pregnancy can help in easing out the stress.

 - You can also consider availing psychological therapy sessions with a professional counsellor to learn to manage your stress levels while pregnant.